Scientific Name

 How to Grow and Care for Sedum burrito

-Hardiness: Sedum burrito can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.
+Hardiness: Sedum burrito can withstand temperatures from 30°F to 50°F (-1.1°C to 10°C) and is hardy in USDA Plant Hardiness Zones 10a to 11b.

-Fertilizing: A balanced organic fertilizer each spring is generally all Sedums require.
+Fertilizing: Sedums generally require only a balanced organic fertilizer each spring.
 Feeding is unnecessary as long as the plants are divided annually and provided with fresh soil.

-Repotting: Sedums in containers require little more care than those in gardens.
-Repot your plants when they outgrow their current pot by moving them to a larger container to hold the plant better.
+Repotting: Sedums in containers require a little more care than those in gardens.
+Repot your plants when they outgrow their current pot by moving them to a larger container to support the plant better.

 Propagation: Once you have one Sedum, it is easy to make more by taking stems or leaf cuttings and dividing the plant.
 Sedums are also easy to grow from seed.